Tritlo/ExampleHolePlugin/README.md

   cabal new-build test
 ```

-and modify `test/Main.hs` to try it out (or run it on your own files)
+and modify `test/Main.hs` to try it out (or run it on your own files).

 Example Output: